millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 An ablation study is a systematic approach to understanding how different components or parameters of a model affect its performance.
 The term "ablation" comes from the medical field, where it means removing or modifying parts to study their effects.
-In machine learning, we systematically change one parameter at a time while keeping everything else constant to isolate its impact.
+In a machine learning context, we systematically change one parameter at a time while keeping everything else constant to isolate its impact.

 For KNN, the most important parameter to study is **k** (the number of neighbors), as it fundamentally changes how the algorithm makes decisions.